-However, the vast majority of calls we get complaining about other lawyers are due to these reasons:
+The vast majority of calls we receive regarding complaints about other lawyers are due to 3 main reasons.

 This is probably the biggest gripe people have about attorneys.
 One tip: Don't hire an attorney who doesn't respond to your initial phone call quickly.
-Attorneys Jonathan Reed and Douglas Reed and Daniel Reed in this firm give you their cell phone numbers when you become a client.
+Attorneys Jonathan Reed, Douglas Reed and Daniel Reed in this firm give you their cell phone numbers when you become a client.

-There are two issues.
-First, how is the total charge calculated?
-Second, is the total charge reasonable?
+There are typically two issues that arise regarding lawyer fees: How is the total charge calculated?
+Is the total charge reasonable?

-In probate and in personal injury and many other cases, a check is often deposited into the attorneys' trust account.
-The attorney is then required to write checks on this money to pay the client, to pay creditors, and to pay the attorney.
-In the "old days" when Jonathan Reed and Lorraine Mansfield began practicing in Nevada in 1981 it was a common practice for attorneys to call their bank and ask when a particular check cleared.
-Once the bank said the check cleared the attorneys could write the promised checks.
-Unfortunately, at the present time banks refuse say when a particular check has cleared.
-All they will do is offer time guidelines (in business days) as to how long the attorney should wait.
-These time guidelines are based on the issuing bank and its location.
+In a probate case, a check is often deposited into the attorneys' trust account.
+The attorney is then required to write checks on this money to pay the client, creditors, and the attorney.
+In most instances the attorney needs to ensure the check has cleared before paying out, but unlike the past, banks will only offer time guidelines now based on the issuing bank and its location.

-Especially in the personal injury field, but also in other fields, many attorneys sometimes make a judgment call that the chance of a check bouncing is so unlikely that they will take the risk and write the promised checks immediately.
-For example, if State Farm Insurance gives the attorney a $10,000 settlement check, the attorney may figure it is the better business practice to pay the client immediately and have a happy client and take the very small risk that the State Farm Insurance Company check will bounce.
-But if the check comes from Small Struggling Insurance Company or from some other small business or from an individual, the attorney takes a big risk in not waiting for the check for the check to clear.
-If the check deposited into the attorney trust account bounces, the attorney's trust account now has a deficit and the attorney is in big trouble.
+An attorney may take the risk and write the checks immediately if they feel the check is from a reputable business and decide its better business practice to pay the client immediately but if the check deposited into the attorney trust account bounces, the account now has a deficit.
 If the attorney immediately replaces the bounced check (or the amount that was written against the bounced check) with his or her own funds (or deposits that amount with the State Bar) at best the experience will be professionally embarrassing and financially painful to the attorney.
 If the attorney cannot provide security for the deficit in the attorney's trust account, the attorney will be in very big trouble with the State Bar.

 Clients naturally can get very upset when they feel that there is an unnecessary hold-up in writing them the promised check.
 Usually these unhappy client situations are caused by one of the following: